 Can I use a powerline adapter on an extension socket?

 Powerline adapters may work with an extension lead or power strip, but it can have an impact on speed and reliability.
-In particular, surge-protected extensions may result in a very noticeable difference to performance, and might not work at all.
+Surge-protected extensions, in particular, can result in a very noticeable hit to performance, and might not work at all.